-Jovibarba globifera subsp. allionii is a perennial herb with a hemispherical rosette up to 2 inches (5 cm) wide of pale green to almost yellow leaves.
-Rosette leaf blades are spatulate, curved, fleshy, with entire margin, usually with reddish-brown tips.
-Flowers are pale-greenish-yellow or yellow with six petals, up to 0.4 inch (1 cm) wide.
-They bloom from June to August.
-It produce small, globe-shaped offsets ("globi") that are lightly attached and easily pop off and roll away from the mother plant.
+Sempervivum globiferum subsp. allionii, also known as Jovibarba globifera subsp. allionii, is a cute succulent with hemispherical rosettes of pale green to almost yellow leaves.
+The rosettes grow up to 2 inches (5 cm) in diameter.
+Leaves are fleshy, spatulate, curved, and usually with reddish-brown tips.
+Flowers are with six petals, pale greenish-yellow or yellow, up to 0.4 inches (1 cm) across, and appear in summer.
+The plant produces small offsets that are lightly attached and easily pop off and roll away from the mother plant.
 Offsets survive the main rosette, which is monocarpic.

 How to Grow and Care

-Sempervivum are not difficult to grow, provided they are not waterlogged and killed from excess watering.
+Sempervivums are not difficult to grow, provided they are not waterlogged and killed from excess watering.
 They can be easily grown outdoors and in containers, and they earned the name "Houseleeks" from their tendency to root on the roofs of houses.
-After the mother plant flowers, it will naturally die, but by this time, the plant has likely produced many offsets that will continue to grow.
+After the mother plant flowers, it will naturally die, but the plant has likely produced many offsets that will continue to grow by this time.
 These are excellent for cold windows.
 Sempervivum earned their popular name "Hen and Chicks" from their growth habit.
-The mother plant, or hen, sends off numerous offsets, which will cluster around her base like chicks.
+The mother plant, or hen, sends off numerous offsets, clustering around her base like chicks.
 These offsets can be easily repotted, or the plants can be left to form a clumping mat.

 Repot as needed, preferably during the warm season.
 To repot a succulent, make sure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
 Treat any cuts with a fungicide.
 Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
-Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot… – See more at: How to Grow and Care for Sempervivum.
+Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.